Want to bring the

 Where does the Hult Prize take place?

-Regional Finals for the Hult Prize are held in cities around the world in March and are not restricted to geographic location, so any team can participate anywhere.
+Regional Summits for the Hult Prize are held in cities around the world in March and April and are not restricted to geographic location, so any team can participate anywhere.
 Historically the Hult Prize Accelerator and Global Finals have been hosted in Boston, London and New York City.
 Keep posted for upcoming updates!

-How do I register to compete for the Hult Prize?
+How do I register to participate for the Hult Prize?

-Teams can apply online for entry into the Regional Finals through hultprize.org or compete in a locally organized Hult Prize On Campus event, where the winner will bypass the application round and be guaranteed a place into one of +25 Regional Finals.
+Teams can apply online for entry into the Regional Summits through hultprize.org or compete in a locally organized Hult Prize On Campus event, where the winner will bypass the application round and be guaranteed a place into one of +25 Regional Finals.

 What is the timeline of the Hult Prize?

-The general application window closes on December 29, 2019.
-Hult Prize On Campus events are completed by December 2019.
-Regional Finals take place on March 2019.
-The Hult Prize Global Accelerator takes place late June through mid August, AND THE 2019 Global Finals will take place in September 2019.
+The general application window closes in December 2020.
+Hult Prize On Campus events are completed by December 19th, 2020.
+Regional Summits take place in March and April 2021.
+The Hult Prize Global Accelerator takes place in the summer 2021 and the 2021 Global Finals will happen in September 2021.

 What happens after the Regional Finals?

-Each Regional Final winning team advances to our Hult Prize Global Accelerator and our Global Final in September.
+Each Regional Summit winning team advances to our Hult Prize Global Accelerator for a chance to qualify to our Global Finals.

 What is Hult Prize OnCampus?

 Hult Prize OnCampus is a global program for the Hult Prize, where local university competition winners automatically advance into one of the +25 regional final events.

 Who organizes Hult Prize On Campus events?